PrettyKenobi/InteractiveTimeline/docs/CONTRIBUTING.md

 * `build`: Changes to the build system or external dependencies
   * Ex: `gulp`, `npm`
 * `docs`: Additions, edits, etc. to the documentation
-* `refactor`: Changes to the codebase that aren't a bug fix or adding a feature
+* `refactor`: Changes to the codebase that aren't a bug fix, a change to the ui, or adding a feature
 * `test`: Adding or updating tests